ocaml/ocaml/release-info/introduction.md

   * stable feature sets
   * only emergency bug fixes
   * documentation PRs postponed to after the release
-  * aimed to wide tests (and detecting deployment or production issues among large private code base)
+  * inteded for wide testing (and detecting deployment or production issues among large private code base)

-Starting from the first alpha release, there is a small team effort to try to test every package available on opam with the new release.
+Starting from the first alpha release, there is a small team effort to try to build and test every package available on opam with the new release, with the bulk of the work done by Kate Deplaix.
 This has been incredibly useful in the past to catch bugs or usability regressions.

 ## Bugfix versions